Structural transformation to mitigate persistent technology gap

 —-

-, this level is reached when GDP per capita amounts to around US$13 000 at 2005 prices and manufacturing accounts for around one fifth of value added. -—
+, this transition occurs when GDP per capita reaches around $13 000 at 2005 prices and when manufacturing accounts for around one fifth of value added. -—

 – ‒